 To successfully paint wood furniture black is difficult.
 Top coats often turn out streaky.
 Fortunately, I found a way to get a great result.

-Black and white are some of the hardest paint colours to finish well but fortunately, I found a combination that gives a great result.
+Black and white are some of the hardest paint colours to finish well.

 Many thanks to Dixie Belle for sponsoring this post.

 This post includes gifted products and affiliate links so you can easily find the products I use myself and recommend to friends.
 If you purchase these products, I may earn a small commission at no extra cost to you.